heydividend/llm-server/replit.md

-# AskHeyDividend - Financial AI Assistant Backend
+# Harvey - AI Financial Advisor (Harvey-1o)

 ## Overview
-AskHeyDividend is a FastAPI-based intelligent financial assistant providing context-aware responses on dividends, stock prices, tickers, and company insights.
-It aims to offer a professional-grade, AI-powered tool for financial analysis and passive income planning, targeting users interested in dividend investing and market data.
+Harvey is a FastAPI-based intelligent financial assistant providing context-aware responses on dividends, stock prices, tickers, and company insights.
+Formerly known as AskHeyDividend, Harvey is a professional-grade, AI-powered tool for financial analysis and passive income planning, targeting users interested in dividend investing and market data.
 The project emphasizes real-time data, personalized recommendations, and a robust, self-healing architecture.

+**Current Version:** Harvey-1o

 ## User Preferences
 I prefer iterative development and want to be involved in key decision-making processes.
 Please ask before making major changes or architectural shifts.
 I appreciate clear, concise explanations and direct answers, but also value detailed documentation for complex features.
 Ensure the coding style is clean, maintainable, and follows best practices.